glennlea1525/Latex-for-Docs/installing_distributions.md

----
-title: Selecting a LaTeX Distribution and a LaTeX Editor
+# Selecting a LaTeX Distribution and a LaTeX Editor

-description: To write LaTeX files, you can use LaTeX editors, but you need a TeX distribution to build LaTeX files into an output such as PDF.
+To write LaTeX files, you can use LaTeX editors, but you need a TeX distribution to build LaTeX files into an output such as PDF.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 You need to install a TeX distribution and select a LaTeX editor.
 You can download all this software for free.